AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Create an API endpoint in Node.js (Express) to accept CSV files.
+- Create an API endpoint in Node.js (Express) to accept form submissions.
-- Implement file validation & parsing logic.
+- Implement server-side validation logic.
-- Store processed data in PostgreSQL (via Sequelize ORM).
+- Store form data in PostgreSQL (via Sequelize ORM).
-- Handle large file processing asynchronously (use AWS Lambda for scalability).

 Frontend Implications:

-- Implement a drag-and-drop file uploader UI using React.
+- Build a form component using React with USWDS components.
-- Show progress bar & success/failure messages.
-- Implement client-side file validation (CSV format, size check).
+- Implement client-side validation for user input.
+- Display success or error messages based on submission outcome.

 **Development Subtasks**:

-- Frontend: Build the file upload component.
+- Frontend: Develop the form component with necessary fields.
-- Frontend: Implement progress bar & error handling.
+- Frontend: Implement client-side validation.
-- Backend: Create Express API to handle file uploads.
+- Backend: Develop the API endpoint for form submission.
-- Backend: Implement file parsing logic.
+- Backend: Implement server-side validation and data storage logic.
-- Backend: Store data in PostgreSQL.
-- Backend: Log upload status to AWS CloudWatch.

 **Testing Subtasks**:

-- Test successful file upload (valid CSV).
+- Test successful form submission with valid data.
-- Test invalid file formats (TXT, JSON).
-- Test upload with a corrupt CSV file.
+- Test form submission with missing or invalid data.
-- Test large file handling (100MB limit).
-- Test backend database storage & query performance.
+- Test database storage and retrieval of form data.
-- Perform security tests (malicious file uploads, SQL injection protection).
+- Conduct usability testing for the form interface.

 ---

-### **Title: Search and Edit Catalog Entries** ###
+### **Title: Track Enrollment Status**###

-User Role: As a Catalog Manager, I want to search and edit catalog entries to ensure data accuracy and relevance.
+User Role: As an Applicant, I want to track my enrollment status so that I can stay informed about my application progress.

 Functional Description:

-The system should allow users to search for specific catalog entries and edit them as needed.
-The backend should support query and update operations on the catalog database.
-The UI should provide a user-friendly interface for searching and editing entries.
+The system should provide applicants with a status tracking page where they can view the current status of their enrollment application.
+This feature helps applicants stay informed about any changes or updates to their application.

 **GIVEN-WHEN-THEN Scenario**:

+GIVEN I have submitted my enrollment form

-GIVEN I am on the catalog management page
+WHEN I navigate to the status tracking page

-WHEN I search for a specific NSN and click on an entry

-THEN the system should display the entry details and allow me to edit and save changes
+THEN the system should display the current status of my application

 **Acceptance Criteria**:

-- The system must allow searches by NSN and other relevant fields.
+- The tracking page must display the latest status of the application.
+- Status information should be updated in real-time or near real-time.
-- Users should be able to edit fields such as common_name, Description, and Price.
+- Users should be able to refresh the page to get the latest status.
-- Changes must be saved in PostgreSQL and reflected in the UI.
-- The system should offer confirmation upon successful edits.

-Story Points: 8 (High complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement search API to query catalog entries.
-- Develop update API to handle edit requests.
+- Create an API endpoint to retrieve enrollment status.
-- Ensure data integrity and validation in PostgreSQL.
+- Ensure real-time or scheduled status updates in the database.

 Frontend Implications:

-- Create a search bar and results table using React.
+- Develop a status tracking page using React.
-- Build an editable form for catalog entry details.
-- Implement state management for search and edit operations.
+- Implement API calls to fetch the latest status.
+- Design intuitive UI to display status updates.

 **Development Subtasks**:

-- Frontend: Develop search functionality and results display.
-- Frontend: Create form for editing catalog entries.
+- Frontend: Create the status tracking page layout.
-- Backend: Implement search API endpoint.
+- Frontend: Implement API integration for fetching status.
-- Backend: Implement update API endpoint.
+- Backend: Develop API endpoint for status retrieval.
-- Backend: Ensure data validation and integrity checks.

 **Testing Subtasks**:

-- Test search functionality with valid and invalid queries.
-- Test editing functionality with valid and invalid data.
+- Test status retrieval with different application statuses.
-- Verify data persistence and accuracy in the database.
+- Verify real-time status updates on the front end.
-- Perform usability testing for the search and edit interface.
+- Conduct regression testing to ensure no impact on other functionalities.

 ---

-### **Title: Export Catalog Data** ###
+### **Title: Approve Applicant Enrollment**###

-User Role: As a Catalog Manager, I want to export catalog data so that I can publish it on GSA marketplaces.
+User Role: As a Business Supervisor, I want to approve applicant enrollments for scheduling to ensure only qualified applicants proceed.

 Functional Description:

-The system should allow users to export catalog data into a CSV format compatible with GSA marketplaces.
-The backend should handle data retrieval and CSV generation.
-The UI should provide an option to download the generated file.
+Business Supervisors should have the ability to review and approve applicant enrollments through an internal portal.
+This feature ensures that only applicants meeting criteria are scheduled for further processing.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the supervisor dashboard

-WHEN I click the "Export" button
+WHEN I review an applicant's details and click "Approve"

-THEN the system should generate a CSV file and prompt me to download it
+THEN the system should mark the application as approved and notify the applicant

 **Acceptance Criteria**:

-- The system must generate a CSV file containing all catalog entries.
-- The CSV format must be compatible with GSA marketplaces.
-- Users should be notified of successful export and download.
+- Supervisors must be able to view applicant details before approval.
-- Generated files should be logged in AWS CloudWatch for auditing.
+- Approved applications should be flagged in the database.
+- Applicants should receive a notification upon approval.

 Story Points: 5 (Moderate complexity)